List of Scream Queens characters: Hester Ulrich

-In 2016, she is the treasurer of Kappa House and while polishing a memorial for the kids who were killed, Cathy confronts Hester about her being the killer and threatens to turn her into the police.
+In 2016, she is the treasurer of Kappa House and while polishing a memorial for the kids who were killed, Cathy confronts Hester about her being the killer and threatens to turn her in to the police.
 Hester threatens Cathy in return with the cover-up of Sophia Doyle back in 1995 and the murder of her ex-husband.
 The Dean back out with her plan and continued with their happy lives.

 In season two, Hester later confesses her crimes and is incarcerated while the Chanels are acquitted at their retrial.
 It is not known how the police found out that it was Hester.
 The Chanels, Munch, and Hemphill visit Hester at the federal asylum, to get clues about the murders at the hospital and points out about knowing who the killer is.
 However, she wants a transfer to the hospital and gets discontinued beauty products in exchange for the information.
 When another patient is killed by the Green Meanie, Denise transfers her to the hospital, but Hester refuses to tell them who the killer is.
 Hester wants to attend the Halloween party at the hospital, but Cathy and Denise refuse.
 However, after the Green Meanie attacks Denise, she lets Hester out on Halloween to go to the party, but Hester escapes and tries to kill Chanel by dressing up as Ivanka Trump.

 Following Denise's death, Hester is reinstated into the Chanels.
 After the Season 2 finale, Hester steals all of Dean Munch's money and buys Blood Island with Dr Brock as they both live.
 They plan to kill tourists who crash their boats onto the island.